What is Age-Related Macular Degeneration?

 There is currently no cure for either dry or wet AMD.
 However, there are a number of things you can do to slow the progression of the disease.

-Smoking is toxic to the retina and can contribute to AMD progression.
+Smoking is toxic to the retina and can contribute to AMD progression[3] (Chang et al. 2008).
 If you smoke, stop smoking as soon as possible!
 Other ways to optimize your retinal health include eating a healthy diet with regular vegetables and fruits, and maintaining a healthy body weight.

 The risk of vision loss from some forms of AMD can be reduced by taking a special combination of supplements.
 The Age-Related Eye Diseases Studies (AREDS & AREDS2), which were large clinical trials, demonstrated a decreased risk of visual loss from moderate dry AMD by taking a combination of the following: